Minnesota Twins vs Cleveland Indians - September 14, 2019 Recap

 Twins: RHP Sam Dyson (sore biceps) shut down his throwing session Friday.
 He hasn't pitched since Sept.
 3.

-Indians: C Roberto Perez remained in the first game after being hit by Tyler Duffey's pitch in the seventh.
+Indians: Perez remained in the game after being hit by Tyler Duffey's pitch in the seventh.
 The ball deflected off Perez's left arm and hit him in the face.
 He went to first base after being examined by a team trainer.
-Kevin Plawecki was behind the plate in the second game.

 UP NEXT